-Plasma display is created by thousands of tiny tubes filled by ionized gas in a plasma state.
-Ionized gas is very light and flat panel TVs made by this technique can be even hanged on the wall!
+A plasma display is created by thousands of tiny tubes filled with ionized gas in a plasma state.
+Ionized gas is very light and flat-panel TVs made by this technique can be even hung on the wall!
 Plasma displays offer excellent resolution and color and they are the most suitable for the home theatre.

 Progressive scanning is used by some HDTVs.
-Progressive scanning offers rather smooth picture as 720 or 1080 horizontal lines are scanned progressively or in succession in a vertical frame that is repeated 30 times a second.
-Some displays, for example LCD and plasma use progressive scanning method, while CRTs may use progressive (e.g. in computer monitors) or interlaced scanning method.
+Progressive scanning offers a rather smooth picture as 720 or 1080 horizontal lines are scanned progressively or in succession in a vertical frame that is repeated 30 times a second.
+Some displays, for example, LCD and plasma use progressive scanning methods, while CRTs may use progressive (e.g. in computer monitors) or interlaced scanning methods.

-Quadrature amplitude modulation, the standard that digital cable systems use to transmit video.
+Quadrature amplitude modulation is the standard that digital cable systems use to transmit video.

 Rear projection is a TV system where the picture is projected against a mirror inside the cabinet and you can watch it as you would an average television.
 Until recently, the rear projection TVs comprised three CRTs but the new types of rear projection TVs include LCD.

-Resolution reflects the density of lines, and dots per line which make up a visual image.
+The resolution reflects the density of lines and dots per line which make up a visual image.
 It is measured by the number of pixels displayed.
 The level of resolution directly affects picture quality.
-Usually the higher number of lines and dots means also sharper and more detailed picture.
+Usually, a higher number of lines and dots means also a sharper and more detailed picture.
 Analog TV has a little over 200,000 color pixels while HDTV, with 1080 vertical pixels and 1920 horizontal ones, has more than 2 million pixels creating the image.

 This specification represents the amount of time it takes for one pixel to go from active (black) to inactive (white) and back to black again.
 Applies only to LCD panels.

-A serial port often used to connect professional calibration or control hardware to the television.
+A serial port is often used to connect professional calibration or control hardware to the television.

-An analog video input that splits the video into two signals, it uses a 4 pin DIN connector on a single cable.
+An analog video input that splits the video into two signals, uses a 4-pin DIN connector on a single cable.
 It cannot carry high definition or progressive scan video but offers a better standard definition signal than composite video.

 SDTV (Standard-Definition Television)

-Séquentiel couleur à mémoire, the broadcast standard used in France, Russia, Central Asia and some of Africa.
+Is an abbreviation for Sequential Color and Memory, the broadcast standard used in France, Russia, Central Asia, and some of Africa.

 Set-top Box (STB)

-Set-top box is responsible for receiving, converting and sending the picture and sound of the broadcast to the associated television.
+The set-top box is responsible for receiving, converting, and sending the picture and sound of the broadcast to the associated television.
 If your HDTV-ready TV has no built-in HDTV tuner you must connect it to a compatible HDTV STB first.
 Until then it will not receive and display digital television programs.

 Ultra High Definition television is also known as Ultra HD, UHD, and UHDTV.
-Ultra-high-definition includes 4K UHD (2160p) and 8K UHD (4320p), and is capable of carrying and presenting native video at a minimum resolution of 3840 × 2160 pixels.
+Ultra-high-definition includes 4K UHD (2160p) and 8K UHD (4320p) and is capable of carrying and presenting native video at a minimum resolution of 3840 x 2160 pixels.

-Widescreen TV is the television with 16:9 aspect ratio.
-16:9 is the aspect ratio of movie screen and widescreen DTV formats used in all HDTV (High Definition TV) and some SDTV (Standard Definition TV); it stands for 16 arbitrary units of width for every 9 arbitrary units of height.
+Widescreen TV is a television with a 16:9 aspect ratio.
+16:9 is the aspect ratio of the movie screen and widescreen DTV formats used in all HDTV (High Definition TV) and some SDTV (Standard Definition TV); it stands for 16 arbitrary units of width for every 9 arbitrary units of height.